 Looking for more information on monk fruit sweetener?
-I wrote a post answering all of your most frequently asked questions… check it out here!
+I wrote a post answering all of your most frequently asked questions.

-This recipe for easy Fudge Fat Bombs is sure to become a staple in your house!
+This easy Keto Fudge Fat Bombs Recipe is sure to become a staple in your house!
 I highly suggest making them often, especially if you are someone who follows a ketogenic diet!
 This recipe for chocolate fat bombs is also great if you follow a paleo diet or a vegan diet and are trying to reduce your carbohydrate intake!

 - Keto and Low-Carb: One fat bomb contains only 1.4 grams net carbs per serving!

-- Paleo: This recipe is free from grains, gluten, soy, and dairy and are therefore paleo-compliant.
+- Paleo: This recipe is free from grains, gluten, soy, and dairy and is therefore paleo-compliant.

 - Nut-Free Substitution Available: This recipe contains a nut-free substitution replacing almond butter with SunButter, a seed butter made from sunflower seeds.

-- Grain-Free and Gluten-Free: Coconut flour is used in this recipe, which is both grain-free and gluten-free, making these fat bombs safe for those who are allergic or intolerant to grains and/or gluten.
+- Grain-Free and Gluten-Free: Coconut flour is used in this recipe, which is both grain-free and gluten-free.
+These fat bombs are safe for those who are allergic or intolerant to grains and/or gluten.

 - Dairy-Free: Coconut oil is used in this recipe in place of butter.
 These fat bombs are both dairy-free and lactose-free.